22 – 28 inches

 A hybrid designer breed can have different traits and characteristics based on which parent is more dominant.
 It is also difficult to tell whether the Alaskan Malamute or Siberian Husky will be more evident in the Alusky’s personality.

-Male and female dogs can exhibit different behaviors depending on their characteristics and temperament.
+Male and female Malamute Husky Mixes can exhibit different behaviors depending on their characteristics and temperament.
 As an example, the female Siberian Huskies can be more standoffish while the male Alaskan Malamute can have a more dominant personality.

 These things are all subjective to your pooch and how they were raised.
 Early handling and their lifestyle make a difference, as well as, whether or not they have been spayed or neutered.
 As far as appearance, the female Aluskys tend to be a bit wider in the middle.
 The males, on the other hand, are bigger and slimmer in the hips.

-As far as personality traits, like their ancestors, males can tend to be more dominant and stubborn.
+As far as personality traits, like their ancestors, male Malamute Husky Mixes can tend to be more dominant and stubborn.
 They can push the boundaries especially when they are young and figuring out who is in charge.
 Females can be a bit grouchy if they have not been spayed.
 They can also be a bit more territorial.

 Overall, the Alaskan Malamute and Siberian Husky mix makes a great pet for active pet parents and families.
 They are friendly, laid-back, and social.
 They enjoy the hustle and bustle of daily life, and their intelligence lets them fit right into your family.